 - Adhere to the Code of Professional Ethics, designed to maintain standards for professional and personal conduct.
 This includes not disclosing information gained while fulfilling one’s duties unless required to do so by law.
 The member must perform their duties professionally, with due diligence and objectivity in keeping with best practices and professional standards.
 Finally, they must maintain a high level of conduct, character, and standards always.

 - Adhere to the Continuing Professional Education (CPE) Policy, which requires an annual minimum of 20 contact hours of CPE, plus maintenance fees.
 Certified CRISX professionals must log a minimum of 120 required contact hours during a fixed, three-year period.

 How Much Is the CRISC Exam?

-What Are the CRISC Domains In the Context of the Exam?
-How Hard is the CRISC exam?
+What Are the Domains in the Context of the CRISC Exam?
+How Hard is the CRISC Exam?

 The most effective way to pass the CRISC exam is to learn how it’s structured and what’s covered.
 There are four job practice domains featured in the examination developed by the CRISC Task Force.
 They are:

 This domain breaks down into two governance subcategories:

 Organizational Governance A

 - Organizational strategy, goals and objectives

 - Policies and standards